-6.2.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.2.2 to 6.2.4.
-If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams.

-- 6.2.2 In the event of a tie in league points between two (2) teams, the winner of the match that was played between them shall be ranked higher, followed by the next levels of the tie-break rules as stated in the sport-specific rules and regulations.(Points gained by each team per match; Set quotient; Point quotient) - 6.2.3 In the event of a tie in league points between three (3) or more teams, the tie shall be resolved by considering the results amongst the tied teams, first before considering the results of the group. - 6.2.4 If only two (2) teams remain ties after applying 6.2.3, the winner of the match between the two (2) teams will be placed higher, followed by the next levels of tie-break rules as stated in the sport-specific rules and regulations.
-(Points gained by each team per match; Set quotient; Point quotient) - 6.2.5 The results of any team that is not involved in a tie in league points and has forfeited a match shall be disregarded in the calculation of tie-breaks.
+- 6.2.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.3.2 to 6.3.4.
+If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams. - 6.2.2 In the event of a tie in league points between two teams, the winner of the match that was played between them shall be ranked higher, followed by the next levels of tie-break rules as stated in the sport-specific rules and regulations. - 6.2.3 In the event of a tie in league points between three (3) or more teams, the tie shall be resolved by considering the results amongst the tied teams first before considering the results of the group. - 6.2.4 If only two (2) teams remain tied after applying 6.3.3, the winner of the match between the two (2) teams will be placed higher, followed by the next levels of tie-break rules as stated in the sport-specific rules and regulations. - 6.2.5 The results of any team that is not involved in a tie in league points and has forfeited a match shall be disregarded in the calculation of tiebreaks.